Orthmox/alx-system_engineering-devops/0x02-shell_redirections/README.md

-12-newest_files script displays the 10 newest files in the current directory 13-unique script takes a list of words as input and prints only words that appear exactly only once 14-findthatword script displays lines that containing the pattern root in the file /etc/passwd
+12-newest_files script displays the 10 newest files in the current directory 13-unique script takes a list of words as input and prints only words that appear exactly only once 14-findthatword script displays lines that containing the pattern root in the file /etc/passwd 15-countthatword script prints the number of lines that contain the pattern bin in the file /etc/passwd